 - If you’ve signed up for the WatchOS beta, that could also be the culprit.
 Some have said a simple re-pairing has fixed this issue.

 - Simply turn it off and on again.
 Press and hold the side button on your Apple Watch until the slider appears, then drag Power Off to the right.
 To turn it back on, hold down the side button until the Apple logo appears.

 - Maybe an app is causing problems.
 Try uninstalling everything you don’t need.
 Tap and hold on the Apple Watch screen until your app icons begin shaking, then pick the app you want to get rid of and tap Delete App.
 Don’t worry, it won’t uninstall the app on your iPhone.
 You can also get rid of apps on your Apple Watch by opening up the Apple Watch app on your iPhone, tap on any app you don’t want, and toggle Show App on Apple Watch to off.

 - The last thing to try is to erase all content and settings on your Apple Watch.
 Go to Settings > General > Reset > Erase All Content and Settings.
 Once it’s done, you’ll have to pair your Apple Watch with your iPhone and other devices again.

-If you find that your Apple Watch won’t charge up, then you’re not alone.
+If you find that your Apple Watch won’t charge, then you’re not alone.
 Remember that it can take a few seconds for the charging icon to pop up when the Apple Watch is completely drained.
 Here’s what you should check before you start to panic:

 - If it’s brand new, then make sure that you don’t have any plastic still attached to the Apple Watch or the charger.

-- Use the Apple Magnetic Charging Cable and the USB Power Adapter that came with your Apple Watch.
+- Use the magnetic charging cable and the USB power adapter that came with your Apple Watch.
 If you were using those when the problems began, consider using a different charging cable, stand, or dock.

 - Try plugging the cable into your laptop, computer, or another power adapter in a different socket.